nueverest/blowdrycss/README.md

 #### Why the name blowdrycss?
 Inspiration for the name came from the blow dryer.
 A blow dryer rapidly drys and styles hair. :ok_woman:

-Similarly, `blowdrycss` is used to rapidly style HTML and generate DRY CSS files.
+Similarly, `blowdrycss` is used to rapidly style HTML and generate DRY CSS files using encoded class names.

 ##### Decomposition
 > **Blow** means to expel a current of air causing it to be in a state of motion.<br>